satogako/weather-observation/README.md

 ## TESTING
 ---
-| have manually tested this project by doing the following:
+I have manually tested this project by doing the following:

 * Passed the code through a PEP8 linter and confirmed there are no problems.
     ![PEP8.](assets/images/pep8.jpg)